COVID 19 update:

 - Animal licensing

-- Live trap loans (cats, skunks, raccoons, squirrels) with removal
+- Live trap loans and removals for domestic pests (cats, skunks, raccoons, squirrels)

 - Animal law enforcement